mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 ### Passing Data

-- Prop drilling does not represent an issue.
-React components (functions) should have single-responsibility.
-[Break out render method](https://kentcdodds.com/blog/prop-drilling#how-can-we-avoid-problems-with-prop-drilling).
+- Prop drilling should not become an issue, if it does [break out your render method](https://kentcdodds.com/blog/prop-drilling#how-can-we-avoid-problems-with-prop-drilling) and keep in mind that React components are functions, which should have single responsibility.
 - Component composition is not allowed.
 - Global state is not allowed.
 - Fetching of data is only allowed in container components.